comptoolsres/comptoolsres.github.io/Grading.md

 ## Participation

-As part of the assignments using github (most problems sets and the projects) I will look for commits from each member of the group.
+As part of the assignments using github (most problems sets and the projects).
+One assignment will be creating your GitHub account (5 points) I will look for commits from each member of the group.
 These will serve as part of the participation grade.
 (10 points)

 As part of two of the problem sets, we will have a code review exercise where you will review and comment on another student's code.
 Your participation in these will make up the other part of the participation grade.
-(20 points)
+(15 points)

 ## Course total points